 Assets that do not meet the criteria for amortized cost or FVOCI and the collection of contractual cash flows is only incidental to achieving the Fund's business model objective are measured at FVTPL.
-A gain or loss on a debt security that is subsequently measured at FVTPL and is not part of a hedging relationship is recognized in profit or loss and presented in the statement of total comprehensive income under 'Net income (loss) on financial assets at fair value through profit or loss' in the period in which it arises.
+A gain or loss on a debt security that is subsequently measured at FVTPL and is not part of a hedging relationship is recognized in profit or loss and presented in the statement of total comprehensive income under 'Net income (loss) on financial assets at FVTPL in the period in which it arises.

-As at December 31, 2022 and 2021, the Fund's investments in debt securities are mandatorily classified at FVTPL as disclosed in Note 3.
+As at December 31, 2023 and 2022, the Fund's investments in debt securities are mandatorily classified at FVTPL as disclosed in Note 3.